 If you choose to customise the site it will help you to find the most relevant content for your needs.
 You will still be able to access all content on the site.

-SJT questions test the five professional attributes identified from analysis of the F1 role, as defined in the Person Specification, on the UKFPO website.
-These are:
+The SJT was developed to test the professional attributes identified from analysis of the F1 role, as defined in the person specification on the UKFPO website.

-This might seem like a lot of effort for one exam, but the foundation programme is oversubscribed, and in the past some applicants have had to be put on a reserve list with no certainty of being placed.
+This might seem like a lot of effort for one exam, but the Foundation Programme is usually oversubscribed, and in the past some applicants have had to be put on a reserve list with no certainty of being placed.